wb64dev/winlator-wb64/README.md

 # Information

 Results can vary based on the device used, environmental conditions, and other factors, such as simultaneous processing, and different processor capabilities.

-(Freedreno and Turnip are only compatible with Adreno 610 and above with exceptions like 710, 642L, etc are using Vortek)

 # Credits and Third-party apps
 - Ubuntu RootFs ([Focal Fossa](https://releases.ubuntu.com/focal))